jfrohnhofen/metamaterial-mechanisms/README.md

 ## About this repository
 1. Please note that this is **not a product**, but a research prototype.
 This means that support is limited.
 2. If you have issues, please post them in the issues tab here on github (e.g. [installation issues](https://github.com/jfrohnhofen/metamaterial-mechanisms/issues/2)), not via email.
 In case someone else has the same problem, they can then look up the answer directly.
-3. If you need help, please describe the problem you have precisely and which steps you completed, which browser, etc. Without knowing **what** does not work (as opposed to *that* is does not work), it is impossible to help.
+3. If you need help, please describe the problem you have precisely and which steps you completed, which browser, etc. Without knowing **what** does not work (as opposed to *that* it does not work), it is impossible to help.
 4. Please help each other out.
 If you know the answer, post it directly.

 This is the editor for the research paper [Metamaterial Mechanisms](https://hpi.de/baudisch/projects/metamaterial-mechanisms.html).
 If you want to print the objects shown in the paper, find them in our [thingiverse collection](http://www.thingiverse.com/HassoPlattnerInstitute_HCI/collections/metamaterial-mechanisms).